They Live by Night

 The unusual technique doesn’t lack force.
 The police captain at his desk hands a batch of crime photos over to Dix, and the camera tilts down to a close-up of the hat check girl’s body with tremendous, cool effect.
 Similarly, the emotional piquancy of the injured agent wants nothing.

-Shaw writes, “You have perhaps said to yourself when I have passed your windows ‘There, but for the grace of God, go I.’”
+Shaw writes, “you have perhaps said to yourself when I have passed your windows ‘There, but for the grace of God, go I.’”

 The bitterest of masterpieces.
 An artist laid bare by a flickering element of light, just the world of it put by for an unforeseeable examination of the temperament and the experience and something more.